JustxJiang/UfundApplication-Humanitarian-Helpers/docs/DesignDoc.md

 ### Model Tier
 > _**[Sprint 1]** List the classes supporting this tier and provide a description of there purpose._

+We use the Need class to interact with various needs, as in when a need has to be updated or created.
+The ID can be found by calling on it using methods from this class.

+The CupboardDAO and CupboardFileDAO classes are used to interact with the cupboard found in a respectively named JSON file.
+These files will interpret the data and return it to the developer attempting to access this data.
+It is a means of persistence when updating/creating/deleting data.

 > _**[Sprint 2, 3 & 4]** Provide a summary of this tier of your architecture.
 This
 > section will follow the same instructions that are given for the View